milomedia/tilix/services/index.md

 - template: content-block
   headline: Wheel turner ...
   text: |-
-    Tilix is a _wheel-turner_ with the ability to drive through the technology and innovation challenges on the road to winning the fossil fuel end game.
+    Tilix is a _wheel-turner_ with the ability to drive through the marketing and innovation challenges on the road to winning the fossil fuel end game.

     Tilix delivers value to its [clients](/clients) (including National Grid, Ofgem and Smart DCC) through **projects, staff augmentation & playbooks**.
 The Tilix service catalogue builds on extensive Director’s experience from interim management positions at Ovo Energy and Good Energy.